 We have not paid any cash dividends on our common stock to date and do not intend to pay cash dividends prior to the completion of a business combination.
 The payment of cash dividends in the future will be dependent upon our revenues and earnings, if any, capital requirements and general financial condition subsequent to completion of a business combination.
 The payment of any cash dividends subsequent to a business combination will be within the discretion of our board of directors at such time.
+If we increase or decrease the size of this offering, then we will effect a stock dividend or share contribution back to capital or other appropriate mechanism, as applicable, with respect to our founder shares immediately prior to the consummation of the offering in such amount as to maintain the number of founder shares at 20.0% of our issued and outstanding common stock (not including the private placement shares) upon the consummation of this offering.
 Further, if we incur any indebtedness, our ability to declare dividends may be limited by restrictive covenants we may agree to in connection therewith.